 We think Apple has produced iPad devices for various types of audiences and for power users they had the iPad Pro or the iPad air.
 Those who want a device capable of doing all kinds of stuff at a more affordable price than the 9th gen iPad are definitely a good choice.

-But there are some areas that Apple deliberately retains the older parts to lower the cost like the Lightning port, cellular version limited to 4G, same design, large bezels, and considering the base $329 price we do not complain.
+But there are some areas in which Apple deliberately retains the older parts to lower the cost like the Lightning port, cellular version limited to 4G, same design, large bezels, and considering the base $329 price we do not complain.

 And most importantly the 64 GB base variant is very low for today’s standard and if you go for the 256 GB model which costs you 130 bucks more so in the middle somehow we are looking for the 128 GB, sadly which is absent.

-Additionally, the Apple Pencil 1st gen cost you $99, and Smart Keyboard priced $159 more but thankfully other cheaper keyboards are woks fine with this iPad and we recommend this much cheaper Logitech K480 Wireless Multi-Device Keyboard and mouse.
+Additionally, the Apple Pencil 1st gen cost you $99, and Smart Keyboard priced $159 more but thankfully other cheaper keyboards are woks fine with this iPad.

 The iPad nine covers the most important parts which you can work and play efficiently but if you need more cutting edge features and more powerful hardware for your creative work then go for the iPad Air or a smaller iPad mini 6th gen.